 |Species||January Tetra (known also as Green Neon)|

 |Temperature||23 - 27 [°C]|

 |Food||live, frozen, dry highly fragmented|

 Body of the fish is elongated and fusiform.
 Colour of the body is silvery-olive.
 There is opalescent yellow-green stripe along the lateral line.
-There is also dark spot with opalescent gold border on the base of the caudal fin.
+There is also a dark spot with opalescent gold border on the base of the caudal fin.
 Upper part of the iris is gold.
 Female is thicker and larger than male.
-Male's anal fin has visible hooked shape.
+Male's anal fin has visible hook shape.